- By Chris Kremidas Courtney

 Chair of the European Parliament's Delegation to the EU-Serbia Stabilisation and Association Parliamentary Committee

-Maltese Minister for the Environment, Climate Change and Planning and 2017 European Young Leader (EYL40)
+Maltese Minister for Transport, Infrastructure and Capital Projects, and 2017 European Young Leader (EYL40)

 Former Italian Foreign Minister

-Founder and CEO of Financing Agency for Social Entrepreneurship (FASE) and 2017 European Young Leader (EYL40)
+Founder & CEO of Financing Agency for Social Entrepreneurship (FASE) and 2017 European Young Leader (EYL40)

 Director, Climate & Energy, Health, European Young Leaders, State of Europe